 Nothing is like silence.
 The more one listens for it, the more apparent noise becomes.
 As Lao Tzu reveals, the void in an empty cup, what use is the cup without it?
 A hole is cut into the wall to fashion a doorway or window.
 There is no room without them.
 So then, as in the appearance of noise, the emptiness is full of possibility.
 The empty cup is filled.
 The window allows light and fresh air in.
 That which is empty cannot help but be filled.

 Looking out into Space, we see nothing except for the things in it.
 Where else could these things be, if not for space – if not for nothing?
 If not for the space between things how could forms be distinguished?
 Space abounds, whether between galaxies, stars, molecules, or within atoms… Nothing is everywhere where something does not exist.
 What existence then does nothing possess?

 It is written in the Torah2 that, “in the beginning the Earth was without form and void.”
 What then is creation?
 Is it an idea: meaning, function, and purpose?
 Can an idea exist without an awareness of it?
 Is existence something in itself?
 The presence of existence supports and provides all that is.

 Some look for a God but do not find God…as if God is a thing to be found.
 Some may find God and think they have God, as if God is a thing to be had.
 Some conclude that God does not exist, that God is not true, but does the hole in the center of the hub not exist?
 Clearly the hole is there, yet nothing is there.
 Does not the hole exist, but how could nothing exist?

-Someday – in time – this wheel will no longer exist, but the emptiness of the hole in the center of the hub will remain forever unchanged, as if nothing had happened at all.
+Someday – in time – this wheel will no longer exist, but the emptiness of the hole in the center of the hub will remain forever unchanged, as if – nothing had happened.